ballerina-platform/ballerina-release/release-notes/swan-lake-beta1-release-note.md

 ##### Improved configurable variables to support for enum types

-Configurable variables with enum types are supported to provide values through command line arguments and toml file.
+Configurable variables with enum types are supported to provide values through command-line arguments and a TOML file.
-As an example refer configurable variable with enum type.
+For example, see the configurable variable with enum type.

 ```ballerina
 public enum HttpVersion {